26 Apr Why is the Sicilian Defense So Popular?

 Why the Sicilian Defense strikes all the right chords?

 Sicilian Defense promises a strong attack from the beginning itself with the sharp variations it has.
-The players, from the first move itself, are seen to be playing with different goals in their minds, providing a great scope for attack and defence on both sides individually.
+The players, from the first move itself, are seen to be playing with different goals in their minds, providing a great scope for attack and defense on both sides individually.
 This prevents the gameplay from me being boring and also makes it imperative for each player to keep their guard high while sharpening their swords.

 Defending and attacking seems to be of equal importance when playing this opening.
 In some variations, White and Black are even seen to castle on different sides, making the position even more unstable, allowing both sides to pose incredible threats to the opposition with the help of their individuals Rook and Queens on the semi-open files available.
 This opening is also extremely popular among world champions and grandmasters because of the sharpness of this line.